ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Identifier Alignment {#identifier-alignment}

-When the domain in the address in the From: header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see below)
+When the domain in the address in the RFC5322.From header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see (#organizational-domain))

-### Longest PSD {#longest-psd}

-The term Longest PSD is defined in [@!RFC9091].

 ### Mail Receiver {#mail-receiver}

 The entity or organization that receives and processes email.
 Mail Receivers operate one or more Internet-facing Mail Transport Agents (MTAs).

 ### Non-existent Domains {#non-existent-domains}